pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 #### 5) Skip certificate verification

 Turn this option ON if you are using a self-signed certificate **that you trust**.
-Use this option with extra care at your own risk.
+Use this option with extra care and at your own risk.

 #### 6 & 7) Root Certificate Path and Data